VirtualVidhya/content-website/content/webdev/js/exercises/Solutions.md

 ---

-This page contains the links to code repositeries of all the JS mini-projects.
+This page contains the links to code repositeries of all the JS exercises.

 - {{< newtabref  href="https://github.com/VirtualVidhya/MiniProjects-JS/tree/main/RandomColorGenerator" title="Random Color Generator" >}}